-The success of your blog depends on your visitors – if they like your content they will stay on your blog else move on to some another blog.
+The success of your blog depends on your visitors – if they like your content they will stay on your blog else move on to another blog.

 In all, Traffic Sources are classified into three types:

-Direct Traffic: You can’t expect this traffic to more than other two types unless your blog is as popular as Google or Facebook which most of the user visit by directly typing the URL or by clicking on their bookmarks.
+Direct Traffic: You can’t expect this traffic to more than the other two types unless your blog is as popular as Google or Facebook which most of the user visit by directly typing the URL or by clicking on their bookmarks.

 Note: Direct Traffic can be increased only by a huge promotion, by advertising it, or having great content.

-Referring Sites Traffic: This is the second way where traffic came to your blog, a referring site is one which has a link to your site.
+Referring Sites Traffic: This is the second way where the traffic came to your blog, a referring site is one that has a link to your site.
 To increase referring sites traffic best idea is to write unique content and tutorial, as when other site copies your article, they provide you a referring link.
 Launching free goodies like software, plugins, etc. are also some good options that you may try.

 Tip: Having referral sites with good PR is good for your PR also.

 Search Engine Traffic: Of all the traffic, this is the traffic on which you have to concentrate the most.
-This traffic, also referred to as ‘organic’ traffic, comes from various search engine.
+This traffic also referred to as ‘organic’ traffic, comes from various search engines.
 Your main aim should be to increase the percentage of this traffic.
 Higher organic traffic also means a higher AdSense or blog revenue, generally speaking!

 Tip: Write unique content, write one post daily, submit a site map, add your site link to different search engines.

 That was just an overview of the Traffic source.
 Now how to track them?
 Well if you search on the internet, you will find various options like Alexa, StatCounter, etc. but Google Analytics is the best option to go with.

 To track your blog traffic, sign up for a Google Analytics account and go to Dashboard > Traffic Sources > Overview

 Here you will find all your traffic sources with complete details like, which search engine is bringing maximum traffic and for what post, which blog/website is referring you maximum traffic, etc.